 We celebrate our diverse classroom communities by encouraging children to share family traditions with the class.
-Please speak to the classroom teachers about the celebrations or traditions that you would like to share-all are welcome.
-Traditions may be cultural, holiday, religious, or a special family tradition or even tradition of routine nature!
-We also enjoy celebrating birthdays in the classrooms by asking families to share a special activity with all of the other students (not a food treat).
-This may include reading your child's favorite book, playing a special game that your family enjoys, or doing a special activity (craft or song).
+Please speak to the classroom teachers about the celebrations or traditions that you would like to share all are welcome virtually this year.
+Traditions may be cultural, holiday, religious, or a special family tradition, even tradition in the form of a routine can be a part of family culture to share!
+Contact your teacher about sharing traditions with the class.

+We enjoy celebrating birthdays by asking families to share a special activity with all of the other students instead of a food treat.
+This may include virtually coming to school and reading your child's favorite book, playing a special game that your family enjoys, or doing a special activity (craft or song).
 Some families donate a book or wish list item to the classroom in honor of their child's birthday.
-If your child is planning a birthday party and inviting some but not all children in the class, you may not distribute the invitations at school, but rather use email or US mail.
+If your child is planning a birthday party and inviting some but not all children in the class, you may not distribute the invitations using email or US mail.